GlobetrotterTravel/GlobetrotterTravel.github.io/Docs/Iris/Glossary.md

 1. **(system property)** A name/value pair that configures Iris' behavior at the tenant level.
 2. **(facet property)** A single arbitrary value that can be recorded against a component to capture additional data.

+## role-based access control (rbac)

+An access control model that assigns permissions to roles rather than directly to users, providing a flexible and efficient way to manage access rights in systems.

+## roles

+A collection of permissions in access control systems that defines what actions users can perform, providing an efficient way to manage and assign access rights to users.

 ## subscriber